hieunv-ct/simple-invoice-extractor/README.md

 A simple demonstration of AI-powered Vietnamese invoice data extraction using OpenAI's GPT-4 Vision API.

+> **Note**: This repository was created for an AI hackathon competition and developed within a few hours.
+There may be some mistakes or areas for improvement.
+Given more time, the implementation could be refined further.

 ## 🎯 Purpose

 This project demonstrates how to: